heitormegale/Chromaesthesia/README.md

 In this code we made use of the pydub lybrary to edit the sound files in an intuitive way.

 ### Reverse Translation
-In this example we have reversed the sound translation code to create colors from sounds, thus we created the following image and scanned it to produce the sound above.

-An example of a final melody can be found below:
+In order for us to understand sound translation better, we have decided to try to reverse the sound algorithm, in order to create images for some popular music.
+Since our melody algorithm does not allow for complex rhythms, we have decided to go for songs, with relatively uniform sound.
+We have decided to use Beethoven's Ode to Joy.
+Thus, by reversing the algorithms and scanning the resulting image, we were able to produce the following audio:

 ![Odeofjoy](demos/Odeofjoy.wav)

 ![Joy](demos/Odeofjoy1.png)

+As one can hear, these sounds were not perfect pitch.
+This is most likely due to systematic imperfections in our setup, such as the camera resolution or the printing method.

-### The scanner
+### The Scanner

 To build the scanner we took inspiration on how 3D printers are designed, in our case a two axes system was necessary instead of three.
 The skeleton of the scanner was a wooden box, large enought to house the components and to scan a sizable paper.
 The first motor is attached to the bottom with a belt connecting its pulley to an upper gear.
 This one is connected to an axel that rotates two other pulleys.
 Each one of those, locatted in the corner of the box, rotates a belt that will slide a pice throught a rod.
 This piece was designed by us and it is in the folder ``` 3d Designs``` as ```axisconnector.f3d```.
 Its function is to slide in one axis, pulled by the belt, while supporting the machinery that will move the second axis.
 We set up another axis using this two connectors, the second motor on one and a puley fixed to the other.
 The belt taht is moved will slide the camera house (```camera_house.f3d```), so that the camera can now cover the xy plane.